 - Finally, we send over the title deeds to the buyer’s solicitors – and your property is sold.

 For more information on the selling part of the conveyancing process, click here.

 Our conveyancing solicitors are not all about moving home; we can help with remortgaging too.
 When you remortgage your property, you still need to make sure the legal side is taken care of to ensure your home is secure.

 Our conveyancing service has you covered here too.

-Once you have agreed our legal fees conveyancing quote, your named solicitor receives your title deeds, as well as a copy of your title from the Land Registry – they then run up-to-date searches as required.
+Once you have agreed to our quote, your named solicitor receives your title deeds, and a copy of your title from the Land Registry.
+They then run searches as required.

 Your lender then sends your solicitor your new mortgage offer, and you get sent the mortgage deed to sign.

 They arrange to receive the money from your new loan, and get an updated account of your loan amount.
 One or two final search checks, then your remortgage is complete – the remaining money goes into the correct accounts and your remortgage is registered with the Land Registry.

 Braintree Family Law solicitors

 Family Law is not just about divorce, though of course it is a big part of our work.
 Our team helps people with aspects of setting up a formal relationship such as pre-nuptial and cohabiting agreements.